minalchaudhari14/minalchaudhari14/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am currently working in TCS and also contributing in open source project.
-I am really enthusiastic about working in web development technology and want togrow in this field💻.My hobby learning new technology 👩‍💻.
+I am really enthusiastic about working in web development technology and want to grow in this field💻.My hobby learning new technology 👩‍💻.
 Ability to create innovative, creative, & interactive web designs to boost customer engagement.
 Sound knowledge in HTML5, CSS 3, Javascript, PHP & Java.
 Build reusable code for future use while optimising web performance.

 ### Find me around the web 🌎:
 -Linkedin Profile url